ITALY Tours Details

-Capri is the island in the gulf of Naples much loved by intellectuals, artists and writers, all captured by its magical beauty.
+Capri is the island in the Gulf of Naples much loved by intellectuals, artists and writers, all captured by its magical beauty.
 Our private boat will pick us up at the harbour of Positano, heading out along the peninsula and then to Capri.
-This is a private full day excursion with private boat with captain and guide.
+This is a private full-day excursion with a private boat with captain and guide.

 After a pleasant 30 minute cruise, we reach the beautiful Island of Capri: it is time for a tour of the island by water.
 We will visit several of the grottoes and stunning rock formations that dot the coastline, including the famed “Blue Grotto”, the former pleasure pool of the Roman Emperor Tiberius.

 We may have time for a swim in one of the island’s many inlets before our short guided visit.

 Onboard we enjoy a light lunch and on to the island’s port at Marina Grande where we have a few hours of exploration at leisure.
 Our captain will provide maps of the island, as well as information about the “must-see” stops to visit (the famous via Krupp, the Fortini (little forts) trails.
 Maybe we can have an ice cream or coffee at the famous “Piazzetta” or some shopping and relaxation before heading back by boat to Sorrento.

 Day 16, Saturday, September 22th – AMALFI COAST to ROME: ROYAL PALACE OF CASERTA